Pjata/obsidian/Peter handover.md

 * Bi-daily daily attendance
-* 1on1 every 2 week, open google docs
+* 1on1 every 2 week -> lattice should be available
 *